 cinch doesn’t keep your personal data for any longer than necessary.
 If you have signed up for an account with cinch, then you will be able to access it and we will keep your personal data within it until you change it or cancel your account.

-If you make an enquiry in relation to a vehicle, then we will keep data relating to that enquiry for as long as necessary to send invoices to our dealers, understand whether your contacts with dealers were satisfactory, and resolve any outstanding questions.
+If you make an enquiry in relation to a car being sold by an approved dealer, then we will keep data relating to that enquiry for as long as necessary to send invoices to dealers, understand whether your contacts with dealers were satisfactory, and resolve any outstanding questions.

-If we need to keep your data longer for tax, accounting, reporting or legal reasons then we will use it only for those purposes and for a period that is reasonably necessary to comply with the laws and policies that apply to us and to be in a position to deal with any legal claims.
+If we need to keep your data longer for tax, accounting, reporting, regulatory or legal reasons then we will use it only for those purposes and for a period that is reasonably necessary to comply with the laws and policies that apply to us and to be in a position to deal with any legal or regulatory claims.

-After these periods we anonymise data (so it does not contain any personal information and cannot be traced back to you) but will keep and use it for research or statistical purposes and improving our website and services.
+After these periods we anonymise data (so it does not contain any personal data and cannot be traced back to you) to use it for research or statistical purposes and improving our website and services.

 4. Does cinch provide your personal data to any third parties?

-If you indicate that you are interested in a vehicle advertised on cinch, then depending on the contact method you choose, we may provide your contact details and other relevant details relating to your vehicle search and account to the relevant dealer so that they can respond to your enquiry and understand your needs.
+If you indicate that you are interested in a car advertised by an approved dealer on our website, then depending on the contact method you choose, we may provide your contact details and other relevant details relating to your car search and account to the relevant dealer so that they can respond to your enquiry and understand your needs.